pqaidevteam/pqai/docs/README-API.md

 | --------- | ------- | ------------- | ------------- |
 | `pn`      | String  | Patent Number | `US7654321B2` |

-NOTE: Authentication token is NOT required for this route.

 ### 11. Get list of thumbnails available for a patent

 Route: `/patents/:pn/thumbnails`

-Request type: `GET`

-Response type: `JSON` string
+NOTE: Authentication token is NOT required for this route.

 Path parameters